 Little River, SC

 Little River, named after the river that connects to the Atlantic Ocean between North and South Carolina, is the perfect quaint southern town.
 Little River hosts an annual Blue Crab Festival every May, and the town’s close proximity to North Carolina makes Little River a popular settling place for newlyweds who want to have access to both states.
-The quality of life and many community activities is what makes Little River such an ideal place to live!
+The quality of life and many community activities is what make Little River such an ideal place to live!